EbokianLady/little_red/README.md

 # Little Red

 Little Red is a javascript game inspired by the well-known fairytale.
 Little Red Riding Hood must run for her life with The Big Bad Wolf right on her tail.
-It’s up to her not to get caught.
-Jump over obstacles and catch red apples to replenish energy.
+It’s up to her not to get caught and make it to Grandma's House.
+Jump to catch red apples and maintain speed else the Big Bad Wolf will catch up.

 ## Wireframe